ocaml/ocaml.org/data/tutorials/getting-started/gs_01_a_tour_of_ocaml.md

 Before proceeding with this tutorial, please ensure you've installed OCaml and set up the environment, as described on the [install OCaml](/docs/installing-ocaml) page.
 After we take an introductory tour of OCaml's language features, we'll proceed to create our first OCaml project in the [How to Write an OCaml Program](/docs/how-to-write-an-ocaml-program) tutorial.

 This is a level zero tutorial.
 No OCaml or functional programming knowledge is required.
-As mentionned above, only having OCaml installed is needed.
+Only having OCaml installed is needed.
 It is assumed the reader has some basic software development knowledge.
 This tutorial is probably not adapted to learn programming.

-This document will cover how to use the REPL UTop to evaluate OCaml expressions interactively, understand the output, how to use pattern matching, call functions from tOCaml standard library modules, and more.
-It also introduces you to how lists, values, functions, integers, floats, basic operators, references, and arrays work in OCaml.
+This document will cover how to use the REPL UTop to evaluate OCaml expressions interactively, understand the output, how to use pattern matching, call functions from OCaml standard library modules, and more.
+It also introduces you to lists, values, functions, integers, floats, references, and arrays.

 <!--
 The goal of this tutorial is to provide the following capabilities: